The Ultimate Snowbirds: White Pelicans Return to Florida

 Close by is a charming little fishing village of Placida and a dock for viewing the pelicans.
 You might want to watch them from Placida's Fishery Restaurant while enjoying some fresh Florida seafood.

-Wherever you are - this is the time of year to see white pelicans.
-They will be migrating soon, so be sure to plan an outing in the near future.
+Wherever you are - this is the time of year when you can start to see white pelicans.
+They are only here thru the Spring, so be sure to plan an outing in the near future.
 And when you do, whether it is your first encounter, or one of many, you are guaranteed to be just a little awestruck by these magnificent winged creatures.

 Yep, just one more reason to love authentic Florida.

 Did we miss any locations where you consistently see white pelicans?
 Let us know and we will add to the list!
-Email me at Robin@AuthenticFlorida.com
+Email us at email@example.com